Unboxed-Software/solana-course/content/duplicate-mutable-accounts.md

 # Lesson Objectives

-- Explain the security risks associated with not checking duplicate account types
+- Explain the security risks associated with instructions that require two mutable accounts of the same type and how to avoid them
-- Implement a check for duplicate account types using long-form Rust
+- Implement a check for duplicate mutable accounts using long-form Rust
-- Implement a check for duplicate account types using Anchor constraints
+- Implement a check for duplicate mutable accounts using Anchor constraints

 # TL;DR

-- Implement checks for duplicate account types to ensure the same account is not unintentionally used as two accounts in an instruction
+- When an instruction requires two mutable accounts of the same type, an attacker can pass in the same account twice, causing the account to be mutated in unintended ways.
-- To check for duplicate account types in Rust, simply compare the public keys of two accounts.
+- To check for duplicate mutable accounts in Rust, simply compare the public keys of the two accounts and throw an error if they are the same.

     ```rust
     if ctx.accounts.account_one.key() == ctx.accounts.account_two.key() {
         return Err(ProgramError::InvalidArgument)
     }
     ```

-- In Anchor, you can use `constraint` to checks whether the given expression evaluates to true.
+- In Anchor, you can use `constraint` to add an explicit constraint to an account checking that it is not the same as another account.

 # Overview

-Duplicate Mutable Accounts refers to an instruction that requires two accounts of the same type.
-When this occurs, you should validate that two accounts are different to prevent the same account from being passed into the instruction.
+Duplicate Mutable Accounts refers to an instruction that requires two mutable accounts of the same type.
+When this occurs, you should validate that two accounts are different to prevent the same account from being passed into the instruction twice.

-If an instruction expects two accounts of the same type and mutates the data on each one, passing the same account in for each could have unintended consequences.
-Without verifying that each of these accounts are unique, the program could mutate the data in an account twice inadvertently.
+Since the program treats each account as separate, passing in the same account twice could result in the second account being mutated in unintended ways.
 This could result in very minor issues, or catastrophic ones - it really depends on what data the code changes and how these accounts are used.
 Regardless, this is a vulnerability all developers should be aware of.

 ### No check

-In the example below, `user_a` and `user_b` are both of type `User`.
-The `update` instruction then updates the `data` field of each respective account using the instruction data `a` and `b`.
+For example, imagine a program that updates a `data` field for `user_a` and `user_b` in a single instruction.
+The value that the instruction sets for `user_a` is different from `user_b`.
+Without verifying that `user_a` and `user_b` are different, the program would update the `data` field on the `user_a` account, then update the `data` field a second time with a different value under the assumption that `user_b` is a separate account.

-However, there is no check to verify that `user_a` and `user_b` are not the same account.
-This means the same account can be passed into the instruction as both `user_a` and `user_b`.
+You can see this example in the code below.Tthere is no check to verify that `user_a` and `user_b` are not the same account.
+Passing in the same account for `user_a` and `user_b` will result in the `data` field for the account being set to `b` even though the intent is to set both values `a` and `b` on separate accounts.
+Depending on what `data` represents, this could be a minor unintended side-effect, or it could mean a severe security risk. allowing `user_a` and `user_b` to be the same account could result in

 ```rust
 use anchor_lang::prelude::*;